-- · Distinguish between the two teams and their uniforms. - · When the captains inform you which team has the first pass, write even [E] under the name of this team on the card and write odd [O] under the other team's name.
+- · It is advisable if there are scorers from each team that they stand together on the sideline at halfway. - · Distinguish between the two teams and their uniforms. - When the captains inform you which team has the first pass, write even (E) under the name of this team on the card and write odd (O) under the other team's name.